 Get Out And Play

-Get fit together the old-fashioned way– get out and play.
+Get fit together the old-fashioned way– get out and play for a good time.
 Go for long walks in parks or on trails, take family bike rides together, have water fights and play tag.
 Make up your own fun summer games and try new things.
+The best part here is this one is centered around playing- so almost anything counts from nerf gun wars to making mud pies in your own backyard.

-Cool off at local lakes or the community pool.
+A water table is great for toddlers.
+Cool off at local lakes or the community pool on a hot day.
+Check for a splash pad at your local park.
 If a summer pass for pool admittance is not too pricey, consider splurging for the fun and exercise of local swimming options.
+If you live near a water park, see if they offer a special rate for locals.
 You can also make sponge balls for water play in the backyard or have a water balloon fight.